 |Race/Ethnicity||Number of Grads|

-Construction Management appeals to people across the globe.
-About 2.5% of those with this major are international students.
+Students from other countries are interested in Construction Management, too.
+About 2.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia